uipath-certification/uipath-certification.github.io/_posts/2020-9-9-rpa-characteristics-of-a-UiPath-Robot.md

 This is a horrible UiPath Question.
 Even how it's worded bugs me: "Which of the following best describes the characteristic of a UiPath Robot?"

-I was asked to include this question on this site by a number of readers, but it's a horrible questions.
+I was asked to include this question on this site by a number of readers, but it's a horrible question.

 It's worded poorly.
 I assure you, questions on the certification exam will be much clearer than this.